Scxwl1/DanyaRepo/README.md

-Created a "Forget password" page.
+Created a "Forget password" page.<br>
 Planning to make a main page.